ArchanGhosh/Machine-Learning-and-Computer-Vision/README.md

 # Synthax Problem Statements

-First of all thank you for choosing the problems, both the problems are presented to you on behalf of Palinoia we will have two problems based on difficulty.
+First of all thank you for choosing the problems, both the problems are presented to you on behalf of Palinoia.
+We will have two problems based on difficulty.

 Choose Either of the Problems.